Experimental demonstration of robustness under scaling errors for superadiabatic population transfer in a superconducting circuit: Introduction

 Adiabatic control methods based on the stimulated Raman adiabatic passage (STIRAP) have been widely studied and integrated into various experimental schemes~\cite{Bergmann_2019,shore-review-2017}.
 Recently, a lot of interest has been raised by the concept of superadiabatic or transitionless process, introduced by Demirplak and Rice~\cite{Demirplak03, Demirplak05} and by Berry~\cite{Berry09}.
 Superadiabatic processes belong to a more general class of protocols generically referred to as shortcuts to adiabaticity.
 When applied to STIRAP, this results in the so-called saSTIRAP protocol, where a counteradiabatic pulse is applied in addition to the usual pump and Stokes STIRAP pulses~\cite{arimondo_sa_stirap, antti-2019}.

 Due to the fact that experiments are subjected to various sources of errors and imperfections, a key task is to characterize the robustness of these protocols.
 For any practical implementation, we would need to understand if the generic features of a process typically designed for ideal operation remain valid in realistic conditions.
 For STIRAP, the effects of noise have been studied already theoretically as well as on some experimental platforms.
 For example, in superconducting circuits the reduction of population transfer due to broadband colored noise was discussed in Ref. \cite{Falci2013,Falci2016}.
 In Ref.~\cite{kostas-pra-2020}, it was shown that saSTIRAP works well in the noisy environment consisting of dissipation and Ornstein-Uhlenbeck dephasing.
 It was found that the performance of shortcuts to adiabaticity decreases with the correlation time of the Ornstein-Uhlenbeck noise \cite{Paspalakis2020}, see also \cite{Pope_2019}.
 In the context of shortcuts to adiabaticity using the Lewis-Riesenfeld method, various noises (white noise, Ornstein-Uhlembeck noise, flicker noise, constant error) in the spring constant of the trap have been studied in Ref. \cite{Muga2011,Lu2014}.
 Other errors, such as the accordion noise in the wave vector of the trap, and errors in the amplitude and phase of the trap have been addressed systematically in Ref. \cite{Lu2020}.
+Another approach is to mitigate decoherence by incorporating it into the adiabatic evolution and into the STA protocols~\cite{Paternostro-njp-2014, Paternostro-scirep-2014} and to speed up the dynamics by considering non-Hermitian Hamiltonians~\cite{Chen-pra-2016, Chen2018}.

 For superadiabatic processes, which is our main interest in this work, several theoretical studies have been performed.
 Already in 2005, Demirplak and Rice have addressed the sensitivity of the counterdiabatic technique to errors such as pulse width, location of the peak, and intensity, demonstrating that a window of errors exist where high-fidelity transfer can be maintained \cite{Rice2005}.
 In the case of two-level systems, the robustness of several driving schemes against off-resonance effects, as well as the tradeoff with respect to the speed of the process, has been analyzed recently in Ref.~\cite{Alsing2020}.
 The effect of dephasing for superadiabatic STIRAP in three-level system has been considered in \cite{Issoufa2014}.
 In Ref. \cite{Yu2018} transfer protocols in a system of coupled 1/2 spins have been analyzed, where the systematic errors due to shifts in the magnetic field and due to the Dzyalozynskii-Moryia interaction between the two spins are treated perturbatively.